fnv234/61040-portfolio/assignments/assignment1.md

 ## Domains
 1. Fitness tracking: I come from a competitive sports background and love exercise.
 I often go to the gym and like analyzing performance data to optimize workouts.

-2. City exploration: I love trying new neighborhoods, food spots, and hidden gems around Boston, but it’s easy to miss things or fall into routines.
+2. City exploration: I love trying new neighborhoods, food spots, and hidden gems around Boston, but it's easy to miss things or fall into routines.
+I think having a city exploration app where you can unlock places, place stickers and photos on a pin for other areas you've visited, and more could be fun.

 3. Visiting cafes and other food places: I enjoy checking out new cafes with friends.
 The challenge is deciding where to go as a group, since people have different tastes and budgets.

-4. Writing poetry: I like expressing myself through poetry, but I don’t always keep my writing organized or revisit/edit past work.
+4. Writing poetry: I like expressing myself through poetry, but I don't always keep my writing organized or revisit/edit past work.
+I also love receiving snippets or phrases to inspire my writing process, which I thought could be a good area to explore for this project.

-5. Taking vitamins or medicine / healthcare: Remembering to take supplements or medicine daily can be hard, especially when traveling or busy.
+5. Choosing date ideas or locations:

-6. Organizing and summarizing work items: I generate a lot of work at school and internships (projects, notes, tasks), but struggle to capture what I’ve accomplished in a form that’s useful later for resumes or reviews.
+6. Organizing and summarizing work items: I generate a lot of work at school and internships (projects, notes, tasks), but struggle to capture what I've accomplished in a form that's streamlined and very useful later for resumes or reviews.
+Being able to understand and succinctly explain work that you've done is also crucial in the workplace, which makes this domain relevant to everyone.

-7. Finding good picture spots: I love photography and exploring, but it’s hard to know where the best aesthetic spots are, especially in a new city.
+7. Finding good picture spots: I love photography and exploring, but it's hard to know where the best aesthetic spots are, especially in a new city.
+Social media can help fill in some of the blanks, but some areas recommended solely by influencers can be underwhelming or overcrowded.

-8. Drinking matcha: I love matcha and like discovering high-quality cafes that serve it, but the quality varies widely and reviews don’t always help.
+8. Drinking matcha: As someone who cannot drink coffee, I love matcha for its health benefits and its caffeine content.
+I like discovering high-quality cafes that serve it, but the quality varies widely and reviews don't always help.

 9. Picking classes: At MIT, there are so many good course options.
-Balancing requirements, interest, and workload can be overwhelming.
+Balancing requirements, interest, and workload can be daunting, especially in earlier years being at this school.

-10. Gamified meal plans: Sticking to healthy eating is easier when it feels fun.
+10. Meal plans: Sticking to healthy eating is easier when it feels fun, and I struggle to be consistent with meal planning unless I can make some kind of.
 Gamifying meal planning could make it engaging and social.

 ### Most promising:

-1. Drinking matcha
+1. **Drinking matcha**
+- Reasoning: Being able to sort and pick good places for matcha has always been one of my key interests.
+However, the trial-and-error process that can arise from this can lead to disappointment or wasted money.
+A tool that filters for matcha quality and highly-rated reviews could be useful for me as well as a growing community of enthusiasts.

-2. Organizing and summarizing work items
+2. **Organizing and summarizing work items**
+- Reasoning: To reiterate, I produce a lot of work across classes, internships, and projects, but when it comes time to update relevant information on my resume or condense this information well, I often forget the details.
+General note-taking tools are open-ended and some project trackers may not include space for personal reflection.
+I think a system, especially some sort of gamified system, that helps me log accomplishments and produce usable summaries would make any future reviews less stressful and support my long-term career growth (as well as potential users).

-3. Finding good picture spots
+3. **Finding good picture spots**
+- Reasoning: Being artsy in photography can be difficult if the right places aren't advertised well to the people looking for them, and especially for those searching for spaces beyond the obvious tourist attractions.
+Current resources like blogs or Instagram are fragmented and do not allow for me to filter by vibe or style so an app for this would make it easier to discover unique spots and therefore appeal to hobbyists.

 ## Problems with Selected Domains
-1. Drinking matcha
+1. **Drinking matcha**

-- Choosing a good matcha place: Many cafes serve matcha, but quality varies (sweetness, grade, preparation).
-General reviews don’t capture this, so it’s trial-and-error.
+- Choosing a good matcha place: Many cafes serve matcha, but quality varies (sweetness, grade, preparation, and more).
+Oftentimes, social media can overemphasize the quality or taste of the matcha which makes it hard to rely on these perspectives to find a genuinely good matcha place.

-- Finding creative variations: Hard to know where to get interesting options (e.g., matcha lattes with oat milk, sparkling matcha).
+- Finding creative variations: It is hard to know exactly where to get interesting matcha flavor options (e.g., white peach mango matcha lattes with oat milk, sparkling matcha lemonades, etc.).
+Once again, social media may have some inspiration but these can be in multiple different, potentially disconnected sources.

-- Tracking personal favorites: After trying different cafes, it's easy to forget which places had the best drinks.
+- Tracking and ranking personal favorites: After trying different cafes, it's easy to forget which places had the best drinks, especially if you have to search through your phone for specific photos to remember them or do not have dedicated notes for ranking them.

-2. Organizing and summarizing work items
+2. **Organizing and summarizing work items**

-- Keeping track of accomplishments for reviews: Students/employees forget smaller wins unless they log them consistently.
+- Keeping track of accomplishments for reviews: Students and employees alike could forget smaller wins that are useful in advancing their career unless they log them consistently.

 - Consolidating across tools: Work gets scattered across Notion, Google Docs, Slack, etc., making summaries tedious.
+If there were one platform for all, it would be much simpler to consolidate this information.

-- Turning raw notes into usable summaries: Even if notes exist, they’re often unstructured and not review-ready.
+- Turning raw notes into usable summaries: Even if notes exist, they're often unstructured and not review-ready.
+It would be helpful to have a way to make professional reviews from even miscellaneous information.

-3. Finding good picture spots
+3. **Finding good picture spots**

-- Discovering aesthetic locations: When in a new city, it’s hard to know where photogenic backdrops are.
+- Discovering aesthetic locations: When in a new city, it's hard to know where photogenic backdrops are for photos.

 - Avoiding overcrowded "Instagram spots" if desired: Popular photo places highly featured on social media may be too busy or overdone.
+It would be helpful to have a way to indicate this on a map or something.

 - Matching photo style with location: Different people want different vibes (street art vs. skyline vs. cozy cafe).

 ## Selected Problems
-1. Choosing a good matcha place
+1. **Choosing a good matcha place or brand**

-- This stands out because it’s highly specific and underserved — Yelp/Google reviews don’t focus on matcha.
-A specialized solution would directly help enthusiasts like me.
+- This stands out because i'ss highly specific and underserved — Yelp or Google reviews don't focus on matcha in particular.
+A specialized solution would directly help enthusiasts like me, and could be widely used given the popularity of the drink itself.

-2. Keeping track of accomplishments for reviews
+2. **Keeping track of accomplishments for work reviews**

 - This is high-value because it solves a recurring professional pain point (internships, jobs, applications).
-It also has a clear audience and workflow impact.
+It also has a clear audience and workflow impact, which makes it significant.

-3. Discovering aesthetic locations for photography
+3. **Discovering aesthetic locations for photography**

 - People love sharing unique pictures, especially on social media.
-Current tools (Instagram geotags, Google Maps) aren’t optimized for finding spots — they’re more about browsing or luck.
+Current tools (Instagram geotags, Google Maps) are not necessarily optimized for finding spots, and they're more about browsing or luck in stumbling across the best places.

 ### Excluded Problems:

-- Matcha variations/tracking favorites: lower priority; could be features rather than standalone problems.

-- Consolidation across tools: technically harder, might require deep integrations.

-- Avoiding overcrowded spots: subjective and harder to measure reliably.
+- **Matcha variations, tracking favorites**: These are interesting but secondary compared to simply *finding a good place*.
+They could be added later as extra features once a solid review or discovery system exists.

+- **Consolidation across tools (work items)**: This would require heavy integrations with APIs like Notion, Slack, or Google Docs.
+That's technically challenging and outside scope for this project, even if it's a real pain point.

+- **Avoiding overcrowded spots**: Crowdedness is subjective and hard to measure accurately.
+It could depend on time of day, weather, or personal tolerance, so it's not a stable feature to design around.

+- **Matching photo style with location**: This is compelling, but harder to implement since "style" is a fuzzy and personal dimension.
+Without robust tagging or image recognition, it's more feasible as a filtering layer once a base dataset of locations exists.

 ## Stakeholders
-1. Choosing a good matcha place
+1. **Choosing a good matcha place**

 - Matcha enthusiasts (primary users): Want reliable quality recommendations.